 Active in the community, Sandy served as a board member for the Josh Project, on the Educator’s Board of the Toledo Museum of Art, and as a teacher for the Toledo Urban Impact After-School Club.
-She was a member of the rebuilding committee of First Alliance Church in the Uptown District, as well as the Future of Toledo Eliminating Blight and Repurposing Land Committee.
+She was a member of the Future of Toledo Eliminating Blight and Repurposing Land Committee.

 Sandy received a Community Partnership Award from the Lucas County Board of Developmental Disabilities and a Civitas Award, which are especially meaningful to her as she is guardian to her special needs brother, Steve.